A Chris Buck Workshop

 About The Workshop

-The central theme of the Surprising Portrait Workshop is bringing your singular viewpoint to portraiture.
-Minor White said, "All photographs are self-portraits," and we will look to unleash that inner voice into your pictures.
+The Surprising Portrait Workshop is about bringing your singular viewpoint to portraiture.
+As Minor White said, "All photographs are self-portraits," Here, you’ll learn to unleash that inner voice into your pictures.

-Through a process akin to alchemy, we'll mix light, composition, and your personal vision to turn mundane scenarios into captivating portraits, revealing hidden depths and authentic truths along the way.
+Through a process akin to alchemy, we'll mix light, composition, and your personal vision to turn mundane scenarios into captivating portraits—revealing hidden depths and authentic truths.

 Testimonials